Some parents want to come to a divorce settlement as quick as possible, and want to avoid a long argument over the child support payments.

 Others fear that if they request child support, the other parent will want to increase their child custody timeshare, or decrease spousal support.

-Some parents even make agreements that one parent will not go after primary custody of the child if the other parent doesn’t request support for that child.
+Some parents even make agreements that one parent will not go after child custody if the other parent doesn’t request that they pay child support.